rmobis/iDocsy/README.md

-iDocs
+iDocsy
 =================

-iDocs is a cooperative effort to bring decent documentation to [Tibia iBot](http://tibiaibot.com).
+iDocsy is a cooperative effort to bring decent documentation to [Tibia iBot](http://tibiaibot.com).